-The world generated 62 million tonnes of electronic waste in 2024, according to the Global E-Waste Monitor, and only 22.3% was formally collected and recycled.
-That figure is projected to reach 82 million tonnes by 2030.
-Meanwhile, the extraction of rare earth metals, cobalt, and lithium needed for new devices continues to accelerate.
+The world generated 62 million tonnes of electronic waste in 2022, the latest year measured by the UN's Global E-Waste Monitor 2024, and only 22.3% was formally collected and recycled.
+That figure is projected to reach 82 million tonnes by 2030 while the documented recycling rate slips toward 20%.
+Meanwhile, the extraction of rare earth metals, cobalt, and lithium needed for new devices keeps accelerating.

 Buying refurbished is one of the most direct actions a consumer can take to interrupt that cycle.
 It keeps functional devices in use, reduces demand for virgin materials, and cuts carbon emissions at every stage of a product's life.
 The circular economy depends on exactly this kind of behavior: choosing reuse over disposal.